xinwenfu/VChat_DEP/README.md

    <img src="Images/I9c.png" width=600>

-#### System Wide (CLI)
+#### System-Wide (CLI)
 If you would rather use the Command Line Interface (CLI) for this system-wide configuration, you should do the following.
 This uses the [bcdedit](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/bcdedit) command line tool to edit the [nx](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/boot-parameters-to-configure-dep-and-pae) configurations.

-**Note**: ONLY do this if you have all the required recovery keys such as the bitlocker recovery key.
-Before the system can fully boot you will be required to enter a Bit-Locker recovery key when this is done.
+**Note**: ONLY do this if you have all the required recovery keys, such as the BitLocker recovery key.
+Before the system can fully boot, you will be required to enter a BitLocker recovery key when this is done.

 1. Open Powershell as an administrator.